"Free" Trading Isn't Free. Here's What You're Actually Paying.

 This is actually one of the largest revenue sources for many brokerages.
 It’s the quiet engine behind the “free” trading model: they don’t need to charge you commissions because they’re earning substantial returns on your idle cash.

-The fix is simple: don’t leave large cash balances sitting in your brokerage account.
-If you need a cash reserve, put it in a high-yield savings account where you’re earning 4–5% instead of 0.01%.
+The fix is simple and I’ve mentioned it before: don’t leave large cash balances sitting in your brokerage account.
+If you need a cash reserve, put it in a high-yield savings account where you’re earning 4 to 5% instead of 0.01%.
 Only keep in your brokerage what you’re planning to invest in the near term.

 Layer 4: The Behavioral Tax (The Most Expensive Fee of All)

-But the data on investor behavior is devastating.
+The data on this is devastating.
 Study after study shows that the average investor dramatically underperforms the funds they invest in.
 Not because the funds perform poorly, but because the investor buys and sells at the wrong times.
 They buy after a run-up (when prices are high) and sell after a downturn (when prices are low).
 They chase last year’s best-performing fund.
 They panic during corrections and sit on the sidelines during recoveries.

 The Total Cost of Being a Retail Investor